← The journal Vertical M&A Guides February 19, 2026

 If you are a founder of a retail operations software company, the current M&A environment offers several practical takeaways:

 Demonstrate vertical expertise.
-Companies that deeply understand and serve a specific retail vertical (restaurants, grocery, convenience, specialty) are valued more highly than generic solutions.
-Your domain expertise, industry-specific features, and understanding of merchant workflows are competitive advantages that acquirers prize.
+Companies that deeply understand and serve a specific retail vertical, such as restaurants, grocery, convenience, or specialty, can be more defensible than generic tools.
+Domain expertise, industry-specific features, and knowledge of merchant workflows are real advantages in diligence.

-Profitability matters more than ever.
-The era of valuing retail technology companies purely on revenue growth has passed.
+Profitability matters.
 Acquirers want to see efficient growth, clear paths to profitability, and strong unit economics.
-If your company is not yet profitable, demonstrating a credible path to positive EBITDA will meaningfully improve your positioning.
+If your company is not yet profitable, demonstrating a credible path to positive EBITDA will improve positioning.

 The Case for Acting Now

-Retail operations software M&A in 2025-26 is driven by the convergence of omnichannel commerce, AI-driven innovation, and payment processor vertical integration.
-The sector offers founders a diverse set of potential acquirers, from large strategic platforms to well-capitalised PE firms, with valuations that reward profitable growth, vertical expertise, and payments integration.
+Retail operations software M&A in 2025-26 is being shaped by omnichannel commerce, AI-enabled workflow improvement, and payment processor vertical integration.
+The sector offers founders a diverse set of potential acquirers, from large strategic platforms to financial sponsors, with buyer interest clearest where growth, retention, margin quality, and strategic fit are clear.

-The transformation of NCR Voyix, Toast's aggressive expansion, Shift4's acquisition of Revel, and the ongoing interest of major PE firms all signal a market that values retail operations technology highly and is willing to deploy significant capital to acquire it.
-For founders who have built companies that make retail operations more efficient, more intelligent, and more connected, the opportunity to achieve a premium exit has rarely been better.
+The transformation of NCR Voyix, Toast's expansion, Shift4's acquisition of Revel, and sponsor interest in restaurant technology all point to a market that continues to value useful retail operations software.
+For founders who have built companies that make retail operations more efficient, more intelligent, and more connected, the opportunity is real, but it needs to be prepared carefully.

 The key is preparation: understanding your value drivers, positioning your metrics appropriately, and engaging with the right buyers at the right time.
-In a market this active, the founders who approach the process strategically will achieve the best outcomes.
+Founders who want a broader view of the buyer landscape can also read our guides to vertical SaaS M&A and vertical data platforms M&A.